adrybakov/wulfric/docs/source/contribute/origin-upstream.rst

 Origin and Upstream
 *******************

-We use the terminology **Upstream** and **Origin** to refer to the two remote repositories that are used in the development process.
-The picture below summaries the relationship between the two repositories and the local repository with the most common communications between them:
+We use the terminology **Upstream** and **Origin** for the two remote repositories that are used in the development process.
+Relationships between them and the local repository with the most common command for communication between them is

 .. figure:: img/origin-upstream-local.png
     :target: ../_images/origin-upstream-local.png